 Meridian School received authorization from the International Baccalaureate (IB) to offer the Diploma Program curriculum (DP).
 This enables students to pursue the IB Diploma in addition to a Meridian School Diploma.
+The IB Diploma Program at Meridian School is offered in grades 11 and 12.
 In order to receive the IB Diploma, students must complete a two year course in each of six different subject groups.
 In addition they must take a Theory of Knowledge (TOK) course both the junior and senior years, complete the Creativity, Action, and Service (CAS) program, and an Extended Essay (EE).
 Whether or not students are awarded the IB Diploma is based upon satisfactory completion of the above elements, as well as receiving an average passing score of 4 out of a possible 7 points on exams in their six IBDP subject group courses that are completed in May of the senior year.

 Students at Meridian School are not required to pursue the IB Diploma.
 All students will complete CAS and an Extended Essay, but if they are not pursuing the IB Diploma these results will not be sent to IB.
 Subject group courses will cover IB curriculum elements, but students who choose to take these courses at the IB level will be graded more rigorously and the courses will be listed as “IB” courses on these students’ transcripts.
 College admissions officers look more favorably upon courses that are taken at the “IB” level, and especially like when it is indicated that a student is pursuing the IB Diploma.
 For this reason, and especially the educational benefits that accompany the IB Diploma, all Meridian students are encouraged to pursue the IB Diploma.